axbuglak/SelfAssessment/Skills/Architecture.md

 ## Architecture

 - Application structure
-  - Modularity
+  - Modularity: 🖐️ used
-  - Components
+  - Components: 🖐️ used
-  - Directories
+  - Directories: 🖐️ used
-  - GRASP
+  - GRASP: 🖐️ used
-  - SOLID
+  - SOLID: 🖐️ used
-  - GoF patterns
+  - GoF patterns: 🖐️ used
-  - CQS
+  - CQS: 👂 heard
-  - Leaking abstractions
+  - Leaking abstractions: 🎓 known
-  - Multiparadigm code
+  - Multiparadigm code: 🖐️ used
-  - Contract programming
+  - Contract programming: 🖐️ used
-  - Platform-agnostic
+  - Platform-agnostic: 🖐️ used
-  - Transport-agnostic
+  - Transport-agnostic: 🖐️ used
-  - Framework-agnostic
+  - Framework-agnostic: 🖐️ used
-  - Code coverage
+  - Code coverage: 🖐️ used
-  - Cohesion
+  - Cohesion: 🎓 known
-  - Coupling
+  - Coupling: 🎓 known
-  - Cyclomatic complexity
+  - Cyclomatic complexity: 🎓 known
-  - Reliability
+  - Reliability: 🎓 known
-  - Quality
+  - Quality: 🎓 known
-  - Availability
+  - Availability: 🎓 known
-  - Flexibility
+  - Flexibility: 🎓 known
-  - Law of Demeter (LoD)
+  - Law of Demeter (LoD): 👂 heard
 - Application architecture
   - Isolation between layer
   - Domain-specific language (DSL)